Symbiote (comics): Ultimate Marvel

-Venom's only known weakness is electricity.
-Larger amounts of the suit will need more electricity to kill, as varying amounts of the suit will be stunned or vaporized by electric shocks.
-This was first seen in Ultimate Spider-Man #38, when an electric wire got tangled around Venom's foot.
-An electrocution from live power-lines vaporized the smaller amount on Peter, while a similar amount disabled Eddie.
-In the video game Ultimate Spider-Man, when Electro electrocutes Venom during a cutscene, the suit is not affected by the shock like it was by the live power-line in the "Venom" arc.
-The suit can take the Shocker's vibro-shocks, and can protect its host from a bullet, which feels like nothing more than a relaxing vibration.
-When worn by a host other than Richard's son Peter, the host is compelled to take the life energy of other human beings or else have their own be consumed by the suit.
-The original Spider-Man (Peter Parker) was able to control the suit to a greater extent than anyone else because of his powers and because the suit was designed for his father.

-The Carnage symbiote also appears in the Ultimate universe as a parasite genetically engineered by Curt Conners and Ben Reilly from Peter's DNA based on Richard's research.
+The Ultimate Marvel version of Carnage was genetically engineered by Curt Conners and Ben Reilly from Peter's DNA based on Richard's research.
 Traces of the Venom suit remaining in Peter's blood give Carnage similar properties to those of the Venom suit.
 It also devours people, but does not require a host.
-When first introduced, the organism was a blob of instinct, with no intelligence or self-awareness, its only aim to feed on the DNA of others, including that of Gwen Stacy, to stabilize itself.
-After feeding on multiple people, Carnage turns into a damaged form of Richard and Peter, with the memories of itself as Spider-Man.
-Carnage tries to absorb Peter so it can become whole, but Peter throws Carnage into a smokestack, burning the beast, although it is revealed that the organism had survived and turned into a replica of Gwen's form with Gwen's memories.
-During an encounter with Eddie Brock, the Venom suit absorbs the Carnage suit into itself, making itself complete and leaving Gwen a normal human being.
+When first introduced, the organism was a blob of instinct, with no intelligence or self-awareness, its only aim to feed on the DNA of others to stabilize itself.

 Spider-Gwen

 In Spider-Gwen's universe, Dr. Elsa Brock creates a cure to Harry Osborn's Lizard DNA by using Spider-Gwen's radioactive isotopes, given to her by S.I.L.K.
 Leader Cindy Moon.
 When Gwen injects the isotopes into Harry, the Lizard serum combines with the Spider isotopes and transforms into Venom.
 Venom then bonds to Spider-Gwen, which gives her her powers back and she becomes Gwenom.
 This symbiote, in its natural form, is made up of some spiders working together and is weak to sonic attacks only when bonded to a host; without a host, it is not susceptible to this weakness.